rishabh1403/blog-source/posts/coding/leetcode/2019/09/palindrome-number.md

 # String based reversal

-In this method, we will convert the number to a string, reverse it.
-We will also use some inbuilt methods in JavaScript for string manipulation as well as for some mathematical operation.
+In this method, we will convert the number to a string, reverse it and check if the initial number is equal to the new one.
+We will use some built in JavaScript methods.

 The idea is very simple

-- Take absolute value of number
 - convert to string
 - create a character array
 - reverse it
 - join it back to a string
-- parse the string to a number ( not required in JavaScript )
+- check for equality

 Let's see a simple implementation of the above logic.